ComPACT: ACT+Planck galaxy cluster catalogue: The ComPACT catalogue

-Let us now illustrate how a distribution of detected sources looks like on the $R$ -- $S$ and $p_{max}$--$S$ planes for random directions\footnote{but within the ACT field} on the sky (see the left panels of Fig.~\ref{fig:quan} and Fig.~\ref{fig:SP}).
+Let us now illustrate how a distribution of objects looks like on the $p_{max}$--$S$ plane for random directions\footnote{but within the ACT field} on the sky (see the left panel of Fig.~\ref{fig:SP}).
 Random fields are unlikely to contain galaxy clusters.
-We see that non-clusters tend to have low areas, lower values of $p_{max}$ when compared to clusters, and are offset from the input direction.
-In central panels of Fig.~\ref{fig:quan} and Fig.~\ref{fig:SP} we show distributions of clusters detected by our model along the input directions from the ACT DR5 test subsample (see Section~\ref{sec:dataset}) and from PSZ2z (the PSZ2 subsample of clusters with spectroscopic redshifts).
+We see that non-clusters tend to have low areas and lower values of $p_{max}$ compared to clusters.
+In central panels of Fig.~\ref{fig:SP}, we show distributions of clusters detected by our model along the input directions from the ACT DR5 test subsample (see Section~\ref{sec:dataset}) and from test PSZ2z (PSZ2z is the PSZ2 subsample of clusters with spectroscopic redshifts).
 All those objects are optically confirmed clusters.
 We see that real clusters tend to have large areas and large values of $p_{max}$.
-For ACT DR5 sources, $R$ is low ($\sim$ 1 arcmin for majority of clusters) since ACT has a good spatial resolution.
-For PSZ2z, clusters are more widely distributed in the $R$--$S$ plane because of poorer Planck resolution (compared to ACT).
-Right panels of Fig.~\ref{fig:quan} and Fig.~\ref{fig:SP} present distributions of connected groups of pixels detected by our model in the 5 arcmin window along the SZcat directions.
-Red lines in Figures~\ref{fig:quan} and \ref{fig:SP} show thresholds in area $S=20$ and in maximum probability in a group $p_{max}=0.8$, which we use to distinguish clusters from non-clusters.
-We see that a low area - low $p_{max}$ region is densely populated.
-Most likely, these objects are non-clusters.
-At the same time, we detect a large number of sources with high area and high values of $p_{max}$ which are likely to be genuine clusters.
+Right panel of Fig.~\ref{fig:SP} presents the $p_{max}$--$S$ distribution of the nearest objects detected by our model in the 5 arcmin window along the SZcat directions.
+We detect a large number of sources with high area and high values of $p_{max}$, which are likely to be genuine clusters.

+In order to select optimal thresholds to separate clusters from non-clusters, we analyse the behaviour of the following three characteristics whose dependence on the $S-p_{max}$ threshold grid is shown in Figure~\ref{fig:params}: \begin{enumerate} \item Completeness (see eq.~\ref{eq:completness}) on the left panel.
+We estimate completeness with respect to optically confirmed clusters from PSZ2z + ACT DR5 catalogues.
+We associate clusters from the PSZ2z+ACT sample in the test area with the nearest object from our full catalogue of SZ candidates (see Section \ref{sec:detection}); \item Purity with respect to Planck clusters (see eq.~\ref{eq:purity_planck}) on the central panel.
+This parameter is estimated from the number of random fields $\hat{N}_{field}$ in which our model detects a cluster (see Table~\ref{tab:sth} for typical $\hat{N}_{field}$ values for different area thresholds).
+We consider $\hat{N}_{field}$ as the number of false positive detections with respect to the Planck clusters; \item The number of clusters $N_{ComPACT}$ in a resulting catalogue on the right panel. \end{enumerate}